Falling while Running: 5 Thoughts from the Split Second Before Hitting the Ground

 Did I Really Just Trip Over That?

 Whenever I fall while running, people assume I fell down a mountain, was tripped by an opossum, or tried to scale a redwood tree.
-While I’d love for this to be true, my falling expertise lies in the areas of small tree roots, speed bumps, cracks in the sidewalk, and nothingness.
+While I’d love for this to be true, my falling expertise lies in the realms of small tree roots, speed bumps, cracks in the sidewalk, and nothingness.
 Yes, there have been times I’ve tripped and stopped to stare at the road around me trying to find something, anything, to blame.
 Even the people that see me fall are amazed by how much damage a whole lot of nothing can do.
 The woman who stopped to help me during my most recent fall went from a casual good Samaritan to a full on emergency responder once she saw what a simple speed bump did to me.

 The doctor in the emergency room told me that I should lay off scrambling up mountains until my knee recovers.
 Excuse me, but I just landed in the emergency room because of a speed bump.
 Imagine what would happen if I decided to run up a mountain.
-I think I’ll leave that to the American Ninja Warriors, or about anyone else with even an ounce more coordination than I do.
+I think I’ll leave that to the American Ninja Warriors, or about anyone else with even an ounce more coordination than I have.